Safety Tips for Hiking

 Hiking is one of the most popular pastimes in the southwest and is a great way to have healthy, affordable fun with family and friends.
-About 48 million Americans will be hitting the trails this year and over 50% of them will experience problems such as dehydration, painful blisters, broken bones, and exhaustion.
+Did you know over 50% of hikers will experience problems such as dehydration, painful blisters, broken bones, and exhaustion?
 Most of these problems are caused both by improper preparation and forgetting to take safety precautions during the hike.

 Hike During the Day

 Whenever possible, plan to hike during the day; not only is it easier to get lost in the dark, but the area you're hiking may be home to a variety of wild animals that come out at night.

 The best way to avoid being stuck out in the dark is to set a turnaround time.
 Regardless of how far you hike, you should stick to your predetermined time to ensure you finish hiking before the sun goes down.
 Another rule of thumb to remember is that it will take twice as long to climb up as it will to climb down.